tembulamoses/WordCount/README.md

 # WordCount
-A simple app running on python that returns the number of counts of a given word in a string
+A simple app running on python3 that returns the number of counts of a given word in a string